 Comprehensive coverage covers most losses other than collision and includes things such as theft, hail, flood, fire, and vandalism.
 In addition, if you hit a deer, damage to your car is taken care of by your Comprehensive coverage.
 Costs of repairing damaged windshields and other glass breakage are usually also covered by Comprehensive.

 Uninsured and underinsured motorist coverage provide bodily injury and property damage coverage if the other driver who caused the accident is either not insured or has insurance but doesn’t have enough coverage.
 Uninsured coverage also pays if the accident is caused by a hit-and-run driver.

 Medical costs can add up quickly if you are injured in a car accident.
 Medical Payment Coverage (MPC) pays just the medical expenses for you or those who were riding in your car if they are injured, regardless of who caused the accident; it also pays if you hit a pedestrian or a bicyclist.

 Personal Injury Protection (PIP) coverage, which is broader than Medical Payment Coverage but not available in all states, pays for medical expenses as well as items like lost wages, childcare if needed and funeral expenses.

 Always consider your family's health and financial well-being when buying car insurance, so that you don’t have to pay out-of-pocket if costs from an accident exceed your coverage.
 Requirements for auto insurance vary by state; a good insurance broker can make recommendations that work for you and your budget.
 Request a quote today to get started.

 Your credit rating impacts the amount you will pay for car insurance; better credit means lower rates.
 It pays to build and maintain good credit.

 You may save money by paying the entire amount of your annual car insurance premium instead of paying just a portion of it every month.

-Take these steps to get fit, lose weight and save money in 2020.
+Take these steps to get fit, lose weight and save money in 2021 and beyond.